axinc-ai/ailia-csharp/README.md

 # ailia-csharp

-This is a sample to execute ailia's Predict API using C#.
+This is a sample to execute ailia's Inference API using C#.

 ## Requirements